 However, it doesn’t work that way.

-You have to put in the work by taking calculated steps.
+You have to put in the work and focus on progress instead of perfection.

 Your dream life won’t happen accidentally.
 You have to work for it, and you have to be smart about it.